eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/20_accounts/index.md

 dune -- cleos set account permission <ACCOUNT> owner '{"threshold": 1, "keys":[], "accounts":[{"permission":{"actor":"prod.minor","permission":"active"},"weight":1}], "waits":[] }' -p <ACCOUNT>@owner
 ```

+## Account creation costs

+Because EOS accounts have multiple things registered to them, like their permissions, as well as the resources (CPU, NET, RAM) they hold, there is a cost incurred when creating them on the network.
+This also means that someone who already has an account needs to create an account for you.
+There are many services that do this for the EOS network, and for your local development environment you can create accounts using the system account (`eosio`).

+This does however potentially impact your application design, as your users who aren't already on the network will need accounts created for them.
+You should take this cost into consideration when planning your user acquisition expenses.

+The cost of opening an account is based on the RAM required for opening it, which as of writing this document (20/02/2023) is `2996 bytes`.

+Go to our [Resources Guide](../30_resources/index.md) to learn how to calculate the cost of purchasing RAM from the RAM Market.

 ## Bidding on premium names (suffixes)

 In order to own a premium name (for example: `foo[.bar]`) you must bid on it and then win it in an auction.